 Hi Jennifer!
 While sweating (aka: glycerin dew) is common in melt and pour soap, it sounds like you may have experienced an excessive amount.
 This can be caused by living in an area with high humidity.
+It can also be caused by adding extra ingredients, like oils, butters or extracts.
+This may be what is causing the excess sweating.
 I will be emailing you personally to help you troubleshoot what is causing the sweating.
 You may also find

 this blog post helpful,

 it has a thorough explanation of what glycerin dew is and how to avoid it.

 "Thank you for your prompt response.
 Bramble Berry has the best customer service of any company I know of.
 Pass the word!" -Rene